andreiidmt/Thermal-Sleuth/README.md

 Thermal Sleuth provides a bird's-eye view monitoring system using the following:

-- Copernicus Sentinel-3 (SLSTR): thermal infrared sensors to detect unnatural heat anomalies in water bodies at night across vast regions.
+-Copernicus Sentinel-3 (SLSTR): thermal infrared sensors to detect unnatural heat anomalies in water bodies at night across vast regions.

 -Galileo: every violation is logged with a Galileo-authenticated timestamp and precise coordinate, creating a "Digital Evidence Package" that is legally robust for regulatory enforcement.